Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 26 episodes

-In this comedy, we follow Haruhi, a poor girl who wins a scholarship to a very renowned high school.
-Thanks to her different ways, she ends up being mistaken for a boy by the Host Club members, in a music room that was supposedly empty.
+In this comedy, we follow Haruhi, a poor girl who receives a scholarship to a prestigious school.
+Thanks to her different appearance, she ends up being mistaken for a boy by the members of the Host Club, in a supposedly empty music room.

-But her problems really start when she accidentally breaks a vase and can't afford it.
-With that, the club members make her work for them until graduation.
+But her problems really begin when she accidentally breaks a vase and cannot afford to pay for it.
+As a result, the club members make her work for them until graduation.

 Uta no Prince-Sama (2011-2016)